Ioan Jones: Early life

 Jones was born in Gloucester.
 He grew up playing football as a central midfielder and was in the academies of EFL Championship sides West Bromwich Albion and Reading, before concentrating on rugby union.
 Jones played at Minchinhampton RFC up until U16 level, before being picked up by the Gloucester Rugby development pathway programme.
 He attended Katharine Lady Berkeley's School in Gloucestershire and Dean Close School in Cheltenham.

 Club career

 Gloucester

 Jones made his Gloucester Rugby debut in the Premiership Rugby Cup, coming off the bench to score the winning try away at Saracens in a 29-20 win in September 2023.
 He graduated from the club’s academy into the senior squad ahead of the 2024-25 season.
 Jones departed the club at the end of the 2024–25 Premiership Rugby season to join United Rugby Championship club the Scarlets.

 Scarlets

 Jones was named as a member of the Scarlets Senior Academy for the 2025–26 United Rugby Championship season.
 Jones was named on the bench for a pre-season friendly against Llandovery and Carmarthen Quins.
+Jones made his competitive debut on 27 February 2026, against Edinburgh.
+Jones scored his first try for the Scarlets on 13 March 2026, against Connacht.

+Jones was promoted to the senior squad ahead of the 2026–27 season.